DWIGHT EVANS BASEBALL CARDS

 In 1974, Topps continued to be the lone baseball card producer.
 Their 1974 set included Evans’ second major rookie card which showed him in a batting stance wearing his home white Boston uniform.
 Like most cards from the early 1970s, the 1974 Topps Dwight Evans rookie featured basic black and white photography on a colorful team-themed backdrop.
 It remains one of the more affordable rookie cards for collectors to acquire in graded form.

-Read also: 1983 O-PEE-CHEE BASEBALL CARDS VALUE
+Read also: DONRUSS HALL OF FAME BASEBALL CARDS

 The mid-1970s saw the rise of competition against Topps as new companies like Fleer and Donruss entered the baseball card market.
 In 1975, Fleer issued their inaugural baseball card set which is especially notable for collectors as it included the first color photos on baseball cards.
 Evans’ 1975 Fleer card was the first in color to feature the emerging young outfielder.
 It shows him fielding a ball in the outfield wearing his classic Red Sox jersey.